AnalogFeelings/SammBot/README.md

 # SammBot.NET
 SammBot rewritten for the fourth time, but in C#.

-It has some hardcoded bits, like the AestheticalUid and NeveahUid config entries.
+It has some hardcoded bits, like the AestheticalUid and SkylerUid config entries.
 Should be easy to replace them by your own UID or remake the system entirely.

 # Features
 * Administration Module: Allows the bot's owner to make the bot say a message to a specific channel and guild.